danperryy/Python-ODB-Scan-Tool/README.md

 	connection = obd.OBD(ports[0]) # connect to the first port in the list

-Once a connection is made, python-OBD will load a list of the available sensors in your car.
-A "Sensor" in python-OBD is an object containing its name, units, and retrieval functions.
-To get the value of a sensor, call the valueOf() function with a sensor object as an argument.
+Once a connection is made, python-OBD will load a list of the available commands in your car.
+A "Command" in python-OBD is an object used to query specific information from the vehicle.
+A command object contains its name, units, codes, and decoding functions.
+To get the value of a sensor, call the query() function with that sensor's command as an argument.

 	import obd

 	connection = obd.OBD()

-	for sensor in connection.supportedSensors:
+	for command in connection.supportedCommands:
-		print str(sensor)                 # prints the sensor name print connection.valueOf(sensor)  # gets and prints the sensor's value print sensor.unit                 # prints the sensors units
+		print str(command)                      # prints the command name response = connection.query(command)    # sends the command, and returns the decoded response print response.value, response.unit     # prints the data and units returned from the car

-Sensors can also be explicitly targetted for values.
-The hasSensor() function will determine whether or not your car has the requested sensor.
+Commands can also be accessed explicitly, either by name, or by code value.
+The has_command() function will determine whether or not your car supports the requested command.

 	import obd

 	connection = obd.OBD()

-	if connection.hasSensor(obd.sensors.RPM):       # check for existance of sensor print connection.valueOf(obd.sensors.RPM)   # get value of sensor
+	if connection.has_command(obd.commands.RPM):    # check for existance of sensor print connection.query(obd.commands.RPM)    # get and print value of sensor

 Here are a few of the currently supported commands (for a full list, see commands.py):